cognitum-octopus/cognipy/docs/_build/html/_sources/grammar.rst.txt

 The concept subsumption can be seen as a kind of set inclusion.
 We say that one concept subsumes the other one if the set described by the first concept is a subset of the other one.
 The most intuitive way to say it in English is when speaking about instances of concepts - members of sets.
 We say then "Every tree is a plant." and it means that every single tree is also a plant, or - what is equivalent - if something is a tree then it is a plant too, or - all trees are plants.

-The following example shows how the mapping between the simplest concept subsumption in FE English and OWL2 is made:
+The following example shows how the mapping between the simplest concept subsumption in CogniPy English and OWL2 is made:

 .. parsed-literal::
     :blue:`Every` tree :blue:`is a` plant.